 So, it's no wonder that data warehouses are considered a significant asset by over 70% of businesses this year.
 A massive 90% of IT leaders plan on increasing BI spending this year to accommodate this landfall of data.

 When it comes to leveraging big data meaningfully, brands have three core tools:

 While the data warehouse acts as the storage place for all your data and BI tools serve as the mechanism that consumes the data to give you insights, ETL is the intermediary that pushes all of the data from your tech stack and customer tools into the data warehouse for analysis.
 The ETL phase is where your business will spend a good chunk of its time and energy when developing a warehouse solution.

 But, how does ETL work, and do you really need to use an ETL tool to successfully load data from one system to the next?

 What is ETL?

-A big challenge during the extraction phase is how your ETL tool handles structured and unstructured data.
+A big challenge during the data extraction process is how your ETL tool handles structured and unstructured data.
 All of those unstructured items (e.g., emails, web pages, etc.) can be difficult to extract without the right tool, and you may have to create a custom solution to assist you in transferring unstructured data if you chose a tool with poor unstructured data capabilities.

 Finally, data that has been extracted to a staging area and transformed is loaded into your data warehouse.
 Depending upon your business needs, data can be loaded in batches or all at once.
 The exact nature of the loading will depend upon the data source, ETL tools, and various other factors.